utdata/icj-setting-up/windows-02.md

 # Setting up for Node
 We don't do this until later in the semester, when we start using Node-based tools.

 ## Node.js
 Node is a Javascript runtime environment we will use to build news applications.
 This is where things get kinda dicey with my (lack of) Windows experience.
 Microsoft recommends using nvm-windows to install node, so let's go with that.

 - Follow [these directions to install nvm-windows](https://docs.microsoft.com/en-us/windows/nodejs/setup-on-windows) **BUT READ THE NEXT STEPS FIRST**.
   - When they say Launch Powershell, you should use **Git Bash** instead.
   - When it gets to installing Node.js **DON'T DO `nvm install latest`**.
-  - Instead follow the steps to do `nvm list available` and pick a the LTS version.
+  - Instead, use this command: `nvm install v16.18.0`
-  - Be sure to run the `nvm use <version>` they suggest from the LTS list.
+- In Git Bash, use the command `node --version` to make sure it worked.
-- In Git Bash, do `node --version` to make sure it worked. (v10.19.0 was the current stable version when this was written.)
+  - You should get a response that says you are using `v16.18.0`.
 - Now lets update npm:

 ```bash